 Some machines make coffee, others shred paper, and others help farmers get food out of the ground without employing hundreds of laborers.
 Modernly, human-operated machines exist to support gathering a ripe crop from the field and getting it to market.

 Many of California’s fruit, vegetable, grain farms, and vineyards rely in some way on machine harvesters.
 Also called combines or combine harvesters, these particular machines help farmers and laborers efficiently reap some of California’s mainstay crops like sugar beets, onions, potatoes, and others discussed below.

 Many types of human-operated, self-propelled, and farm truck-towed harvesting machines and accouterments exist.
 Below we will discuss the main harvesting and farm machines used to help California farmers and workers.

 Besides the apparent nomenclature differences necessitated by engineering issues (e.g., some plants are high up, and others are buried in the earth), the number one answer is that machines can cause bruising to horticulture.

 For example, the skin on fruits and vegetables provides a protective barrier, preserving the tillage yield until it reaches the consumer’s refrigerator or cupboard.
 Bruising fruits and vegetables leads to rapid rot and spoilage of entire vats.

 True.
 With advances in science and technology, machine harvesting of traditionally hand-picked crops has exploded in recent years.
 Now, seeders and breeders can genetically modify the hardness and thickness of vegetables and fruits to make machine reaping more feasible.

 Robots are becoming more and more specialized for the types of crops and more ginger methods of stripping the valuable materials from the shrubs.
 Because of how individual plants grow, harvesting machines have adapted to their particular evolving circumstances.

-Like potatoes, combines for gathering roots and bulbs are adapted with low-to-the-ground vacuums and intake tillers, for example.
+Like potatoes, combines for gathering roots and bulbs are adapted with low-to-the-ground vacuums and intake tillers.
 Comparing these units to those used for corn and wheat, you can see the size and height of the machines are different.
 And this is because these are above-ground plants, bushes, and trees reaped differently.